Your search results

 1. Horseshoe Bay Ferry Terminal

 If you are visiting Vancouver, be sure to take a ferry out of the Horseshoe Bay ferry terminal as it is one of the most scenic spots for ferry departures in Canada.
-As a bonus, it is conveniently located close to Vancouver so even those pressed for time can take a day trip to Bowen Island and enjoy the gorgeous scenery.
+The terminal sits at the foot of steep forested mountains where West Vancouver tapers into the sea, and once you’re on the water, the scenery only gets better.
+Whether you’re heading over to Vancouver Island or taking a convenient day trip over to Bowen Island, each route is lined with stunning coastal scenery.

 2. The Inside Passage to Prince Rupert